 The expansion of our community programs was nothing short of extraordinary.
 We welcomed ten new branches across North America, from Edmonton, Alberta, to Central Virginia, reflecting the growing demand for local support and resources.
-Our branches held 76 meetings, each one a testament to the strength and resilience of our community.
+Our branches held 76 meetings, of 612, covering essential topics impacting our community's daily lives, such as nutrition, neurotoxic medications, and much more.